 Here's what you can configure in the master template:

-This feature helps you set up profiles of the senders.
-A Sender Profile consists of an email address, name, reply to and a signature; this information will be added to all the emails that are sent from this profile.
+This feature helps you setup Sender Profiles.
+A Sender Profile consists of an email address, name, reply-to and a signature; this information will be added to all the emails that are sent using this profile.

 The logo/icon that you have configured in Chargebee's Branding page will be displayed in the header.
 You also have the option to add a normal text in the header in the template.